TerjeLonoy/Android-Certificate-Preparation/Readme.md

 ### 4g.
 Debug and fix an issue binding data to views
 Data binding issues are often cause by either null pointers or type mismatch.
 Another big offender is trying to bind data to a view before the views activity has been loaded.

+## 5. Enhanced System Integration

+### 5a.
+Create an app widget that displays on the device home screen

+### 5b.
+Implement a task to update the app widget periodically

+### 5c.
+Create and display a notification to the user

 [1]: #1-fundamental-application-components
 [1a]: #1a-describe-an-applications-key-functional-and-nonfunctional-requirement
 [1b]: #1b-create-an-activity-that-displays-a-layout-resource